Crafts for Kids: Salt-dough Halloween Garland

 To get ready for the season, we decided to get creative and make some salt-dough ornaments with a Halloween theme that can be used to decorate for the holiday.

-To create the salt-dough ornaments, you'll need the following supplies:
+To create the salt-dough ornaments, you'll need the following supplies (I've included affiliate links for a few that we used):

 - Salt-dough recipe (we needed to add an extra 1/2 cup of water to ours)